aurealis6/unit-converter/README.md

 # Unit Converter

-A web-based unit converter built in Java, using only the JDK's built-in HTTP server — no external frameworks or libraries.
+A web-based unit converter built in Java, using only the JDK's built-in HTTP server; no external frameworks or libraries.

 Project idea: https://roadmap.sh/projects/unit-converter